lazynooblet/reddit-nuke/README.md

 Reddit is periodically restoring comments, so suggest to run this on cron

+This was created as a basis to learn how to package a python script into a docker container.

 ## Run using docker-compose
 1. Clone this repo into ./build
 2. Copy the example docker-compose.yml, add reddit credentials (notice it references ./build)